usnistgov/scapval/scapval/README.md

 Stand-alone XCCDF, OVAL, and OCIL files, separate from SCAP can also be validated using -componentfile.

-The `-auto` option accepts any SCAP XML file and automatically detects whether it is source content, result content, or a standalone component.
+The `-auto` option accepts any SCAP XML file or a directory of XML files and automatically detects content type (source, result, or component) and SCAP version.
-The `-batchdir` option validates all XML files in a directory, auto-detecting the content type and SCAP version of each file.

 SCAP XML content can be signed and signatures verified as well, see usage -h for details.